kstasik/schema-tools/README.md

 - **skip-references** - is useful if you are using registry of common schemas.
 In many cases you don't want to dereference such `$ref`s
 - **skip-root-internal-references** - is useful to skip `/components.*` openapi schema references which are very often stored in root openapi file.
-- **create-internal-references** - saves space and dereferences each pointer ony once, all next occurrences are replaced by pointer to first pointer
+- **create-internal-references** - saves space and dereferences each pointer only once, all next occurrences are replaced by pointer to first pointer

 ```
  --create-internal-references             Creates internal references if refs where pointing to same place